-Our top three strategic relationships with major oil companies represented in the aggregate approximately 18%, 14% and 13% of our consolidated revenue in 2009, 2008 and 2007, respectively.
-No single partner represented more than 10% of our consolidated revenue in these periods other than British Petroleum (including its subsidiary, Arco), which represented approximately 11% of our consolidated revenue in 2007.
+Our top three strategic relationships with major oil companies represented in the aggregate approximately 22%, 18%, 14% and 13% of our consolidated revenue for the nine months ended September 30, 2010, and the years ended December 31, 2009, 2008 and 2007, respectively.
+No single partner represented more than 10% of our consolidated revenue in these periods other than British Petroleum (including its subsidiary, Arco), which represented approximately 11% of our consolidated revenue in 2007, and one partner that represented approximately 11% of our consolidated revenue for the nine months ended September 30, 2010.

+We provide similar products and services to government fleet customers as we provide to other commercial fleet customers.
+Our government fleet customers generally constitute local, state or federal government-affiliated departments and agencies with vehicle fleets, such as police vehicle fleets and school bus fleets.
 For a description of our financial information by our North American and International segments and geographical areas, see Note 16 to the accompanying consolidated financial statements.